Mikejo5000/vsts-docs-pr/release-notes/2018/jul-10-vsts.md

 ### Get started with pre-installed Package Management

 The Package Management extension is pre-installed into all accounts.
-If you're using the new navigation preview, look for the pink stack of packages just below the test tube.
+If you're using the new navigation preview, look for it at the bottom of the list of services.
 If you're still on the current navigation, look for the **Packages** hub in the **Build and release** hub group.
 Each account comes with 5 free Package Management users, and additional users can be purchased from [the Marketplace](https://marketplace.visualstudio.com/items?itemName=ms.feed).
 Manage extensions using the menu in the top-right of the navigation.

 > [!div class="mx-imgBorder"]
 ![Packages service](_img/137_06.png)